 Barriers to Leaving an Abusive Relationship

 Many people ask “Why doesn’t the victim leave?
 Why does the victim stay?” as if it is that simple.
 It is important to understand that there are many barriers to safety in an abusive relationship.
-Leaving can sometimes be dangerous and there are many factors an abused partner must consider in the analysis of how to respond to an abusive partner.
+Leaving is often dangerous and there are many factors an abused partner must consider in the analysis of how to respond to an abusive partner.
 The better question is “Why does the abuser do this and how can I help the survivor gain access to safety?”
 The reality is that the most dangerous time for a survivor/victim is when she leaves the abusive partner; 75% of domestic violence related homicides occur upon separation and there is a 75% increase of violence upon separation for at least two years.
-These concerns are very real and must be addressed with safety planning (link to page)
+These concerns are very real and must be addressed with safety planning.
+The following are common barriers: